Tsinghua-gongjing/StructureImpute/README.md

 1. the prediction for a fragment file (e.g., data/structure_score/icSHAPE_hek_vivo.val) can be done by running `tools/main.py` with parameter `--predict` and `--filename_prediction`

 ```
+# prepare a .npz file for the fragment file
+# /path/to/fragment/file/will/be/imputed.txt.npz will be generated
+python structureimpute/dataset/generate_data.py --filename_train /path/to/fragment/file/will/be/imputed.txt --sequence_length 100

 python tools/main.py \
     --predict \
     --load_model /path/to/output/dir/prediction.pt \